Welcome to Space documentation! It contains detailed descriptions of Space features and step-by-step instructions on how to use and administer Space.

 What is Space?

 Space is an all-in-one team collaboration platform that tightly integrates communication, process management, and software development tools in a single web or desktop interface.
-It lets you host repositories, analyze and review code, stay informed, and interact with your fellow colleagues from a single place.
+It lets you host repositories, analyze and review code, stay informed, and interact with your colleagues from a single place.
 You can quickly find out who's working on what and who's in charge of what — and instantly contact the right person via a built-in messenger (Chats).

 How is it organized?